 Natural forces have conspired to create an epic and truly unique experience in the Gisborne countryside at Rere that attracts thousands of local and visiting thrill-seekers each summer.
 The Rere Rock Slide is 60 metres of sheer exhilaration as the waters of the Wharekopae River race down a giant slab of moss-covered sandstone into a naturally-formed freshwater pool.

-Best experienced with an inflatable device – available to hire from the Gisborne i-SITE – you’ll want to take this ride over and over again.
+Best experienced with an inflatable device you’ll want to take this ride over and over again.
 Fortunately the opposite riverbank acts as a naturally formed stairway to get you back up and ready to go.

 Click here to check out the video, too much fun!

 As always, extreme care is advised around water and the ability to swim is a pre-requisite.
-For further information, water quality and to hire wetsuits and inflatable devices contact the Gisborne i-SITE, 209 Grey Street, Gisborne 06 868 6139.
-Rere Rockslide rafts $15-20 including free wetsuit hire.
+For further information contact the Gisborne i-SITE Visitor Information Centre, 06 868 6139.